 So he made his own.
-When it turned out nicely, he made five more, and posted a listing on Etsy to sell them.
+When it turned out nicely, he made five more and posted them on Etsy to sell them.
 They sold, which was all the encouragement Ross needed to keep working on Conquest Maps.

-This multi-channel approach is why Ross continues to operate both a Shopify store and on Etsy.
+Through a multichannel approach, Ross continues to operate both a Shopify store and Etsy shop.

-“I still have both channels open, in addition to others,” says Ross.
-“While we always try to attract our traffic to our Shopify store over any other channel, Etsy is still a very good place to operate.
-This year it accounts for nearly 13% of our gross revenue, so it’s not insignificant.
-We’re fortunate to now have the majority of our sales coming through Shopify.”
+“While we always try to attract our traffic to our Shopify store over any other channel, Etsy is still a very good place to operate,” he says.

-One of the biggest reasons that Conquest Maps tries to drive people to their Shopify store is the relationships they can build with their customers.
+One of the biggest reasons that Conquest Maps tries to drive people to its Shopify store is the relationships they can build with their customers.

-“When you operate a Shopify store though, your customers are your customers.
+“When you operate a Shopify store, your customers are your customers.
 You can contact them and market to them how you want, as long as they’ve approved it.”